Black Diamond Blitz 20 Review

 Black Diamond Blitz 20

 |$44.96 at Backcountry|

 Compare at 2 sellers

 |Rating Categories||Black Diamond Blitz 20||The North Face Rout...||Mystery Ranch Skyli...||Petzl Bug||Black Diamond Rock...|

 |Climbing Utility (25%)|

-|Measured Weight||0.88 lbs||1.23 lbs||1.1 lbs||1.1 lbs||1.1 lbs|
+|Measured Weight||0.9 lbs||1.1 lbs||1.4 lbs||1.1 lbs||0.9 lbs|

 |Accessory Pockets?||One external zip, one internal zip||One external zip||One internal zip, one external zip||One external zip, one external open, one internal zip||One external zip, one internal zip|

-|Hip Belt||Yes, removable||Yes, removable||Yes, removable||Yes||Yes, removable|
+|Hip Belt?||Yes, removable||Yes, removable||Yes, removable||Yes||Yes, removable|

-|Hydration System Compatible||Yes||Yes||Yes||Yes||Yes|
+|Hydration System Compatible?||Yes||Yes||Yes||Yes||Yes|

 Our Analysis and Test Results

-The Black Diamond Blitz 20 is a small climbing pack purpose-built for alpine pursuits.
+Like a greyhound on a racetrack, the Black Diamond Blitz 20 is a small climbing pack purpose-built for alpine pursuits.
 As such it's light and has great climbing-specific features.
-That low weight comes at the cost of durability, be conscious of what this pack is for and it will serve you well.
+Occasionally our testers wished for a few more external attachment points, though the lack of them discourages overpacking.
+Low weight comes at the cost of durability, so be conscious of what this pack is for and it will serve you well.